The Polish Ex-Combatants Association in Great Britain Trust Fund

 - Genuine Need: The Trust Fund has historically focused on relief of poverty and supporting those in distress.
 Applications should clearly demonstrate financial need or hardship.

-- Educational or Cultural Value: Given their support for education and Polish cultural organizations, applications that advance Polish education, culture, or heritage appear to align with their priorities.
+- Educational or Cultural Value: Given their support for education and Polish cultural organisations, applications that advance Polish education, culture, or heritage appear to align with their priorities.

-- Veteran Connection: Given the organization's roots in supporting Polish ex-combatants, those with direct veteran connections or supporting veterans' welfare may receive favorable consideration.
+- Veteran Connection: Given the organisation's roots in supporting Polish ex-combatants, those with direct veteran connections or supporting veterans' welfare may receive favourable consideration.

-- Organizational Track Record: For organizations, demonstrated history of serving the Polish community in the UK and clear charitable objectives aligned with the Trust Fund's mission.
+- Organisational Track Record: For organisations, demonstrated history of serving the Polish community in the UK and clear charitable objectives aligned with the Trust Fund's mission.

 Key Takeaways for Grant Writers